 Dr. Kwon completed his residency in orthopaedic surgery at the University of British Columbia in 2000, and then went on to complete a PhD in neuroscience at UBC, studying spinal cord injury repair.
 In 2003 he completed a year of advanced spine surgery fellowship training in Philadelphia at the Rothman Institute, Thomas Jefferson University Hospital, one of the busiest spine trauma hospitals in the United States.

-For more information regarding Dr. Kwon’s published research and presentations, please click here.
+For more information regarding Dr. Kwon’s published research, please click here.